-Visual Studio 2017 includes a built-in set of .NET Compiler Platform analyzers that examine C# and Visual Basic code as you type.
+Visual Studio includes a built-in set of .NET Compiler Platform analyzers that examine C# and Visual Basic code as you type.
 You can install additional analyzers as a Visual Studio extension, or as a NuGet package.
-If rule violations are found, they are reported both in the code editor as a squiggly under the offending code, and in the Error List.
+If rule violations are found, they are reported both in the Error List and in the code editor as a squiggle under the offending code.

 C++ code analysis

 To analyze C++ code, run static code analysis.
 Get in the habit of running it once you've cleaned up the obvious errors that prevent a successful build, and take some time to address the warnings it may produce.
 You'll save yourself some headaches down the road, and you may learn a few code style techniques.

 Press Alt+F11 (or select Analyze > Run Code Analysis on Solution from the top menu) to start static code analysis.

 Any new or updated warnings appear in the Error List tab at the bottom of the IDE.
 Click on the warnings to jump to them in code.